-We have audited the accompanying consolidated statements of financial position of Entrée Resources Ltd. (the "Company"), as of December 31, 2018, 2017 and January 1, 2017, and the related consolidated statements of comprehensive loss, changes in shareholders' equity (deficiency), and cash flows for the years ended December 31, 2018 and 2017, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Entrée Resources Ltd. as of December 31, 2018, 2017 and January 1, 2017, and the results of its operations and its cash flows for the years ended December 31, 2018 and 2017, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying consolidated statements of financial position of Entrée Resources Ltd. (the "Company"), as of December 31, 2019 and 2018, and the related consolidated statements of comprehensive loss, changes in shareholders' deficiency, and cash flows for the years ended December 31, 2019, 2018, and 2017, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2019 and 2018, and the results of its operations and its cash flows for the years ended December 31, 2019, 2018, and 2017 in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.